 If you steal Sardinia sand you won’t just do damage to the local environment, but you are also likely to get into trouble.

 Sardinia is home to an extensive variety of unique environments and its beaches are no exception.
-Many have a type of sand and/or rocks that can only be found on the island and therefore need to be treated with extra care: after all, there is only one Sardinia on the whole planet!
+Many have a type of sand and/or rocks that you can only find on the island and therefore need to be treated with extra care: after all, there is only one Sardinia on the whole planet!

 Why You Should Not Steal Sardinia Sand